FeaturesPricingBlogResourcesAboutContact

 Where it falls short

 The pricing is the steepest in the category.
-Paid plans start at $250 per month across all three product categories (Events, Websites, Digital Signage), with no affordable entry tier.
+Paid plans start at $270 per month (or $215/mo billed annually) for Websites and Digital Signage, with Event passes from $270 one-time, and no affordable entry tier.
 The free plan carries prominent Walls.io branding that cannot be removed.
 For businesses that need both website embedding and occasional event activations, the separate-product pricing doubles the cost.
 And for the 90 percent of businesses searching for a social wall tool for website use, you are paying for enormous event-specific functionality you will never use.

 Pricing